karans-repo/LancerHub/README.md

 # LancerHub: Freelance Project Workspace

 **LancerHub** is a full-stack MERN web application designed to streamline project management and collaboration between freelancers and clients.
-Unlike basic job boards, this platform focuses on the active project lifecycle—from proposal bidding to real-time communication and deliverable management.
+Unlike basic job boards, this platform focuses on the active project lifecycle from proposal bidding to real-time communication and deliverable management.

 ## 🚀 Key Features